sph-mn/sescript/readme.md

 # possible enhancements and ideas
 * support docstrings
+* add a command-line option to load custom syntax extensions from a file
 * translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in the output unless ``(ses-comment "comment string")`` is used
 * syntax checks and error messages
 * an extension that supports hygienic macros and a scheme like module system. implement do-while as an example